Adaptive Submodular Ranking and Routing: Algorithm for Adaptive Submodular Ranking

-To see that this is well defined, note by definition of $\st$ that each scenario in $H$ is (i) uncovered at the end of $\st$, or (ii) in $L_e(H)$ for some $e\in \st$, or (iii) covered by some prefix of $\st$.
+See Figure $\ref{fig:GBO}$.
+This is well defined, because by definition of $\st$ each scenario in $H$ is {\bf (i)} uncovered at the end of $\st$, or {\bf (ii)} in $L_e(H)$ for some $e\in \st$, or {\bf (iii)} covered by some prefix of $\st$, i.e. the function value reaches $1$ on $\st$.
 So the total probability of the scenarios in one of these $3$ categories must be at least $\frac{\Pr(H)}{3}$.
-Therefore each node $(E,H)$ is at least of one of the three types mentioned.
+Therefore each state $(E,H)$ is exactly one of these three types.